WildcardSearch/MentionMe/README.md

 Change log
 =========
+03-17-2013 1.6 released to update for compatibility with MyAlerts 1.04

 01-08-2013 1.5.3 release to prevent alerts from being created for quoted mentions, to stream-line mention detection and to make slight internal adjustments for the better of the plugin.

 01-02-2013 1.5.2 released to improve name caching and apply a fix a bug that only surfaced when given a certain set of chracters to work with.